 These charges aren’t included in your contract, but if you purchase through an MSP, it is included on the bill.

-From an accounting standpoint, this means there are fewer invoices to keep track of, which saves you time.
+From an accounting standpoint, this means you have fewer invoices to keep track of, which saves you time.

 When your MSP helps you determine what technology you need to purchase, they can place the order for you.

-Some of the pros of this options are:
+Some of the pros of this option are:

 - It’s one less thing to worry about.

-- Your MSP can have the order delivered to you or their office.
+- Your MSP can have the order delivered to their office or directly to you.

 - They’ll make sure you get the right technology.